The Business Platinum Card® from American Express

-You’ll hit the ground running with the Business Platinum’s tiered welcome offer; earn up to 75,000 Membership Rewards points.
-Earn a 50,000-point welcome bonus after you spend $10,000 in the first three months, plus an extra 25,000 points when you spend an additional $10,000 within that same period.
+You’ll hit the ground running with the Business Platinum’s tiered welcome offer; earn 75,000 Membership Rewards points after you spend $15,000 in the first three months.

 The rewards structure is strictly geared toward frequent travelers, with 5x points on flights and prepaid hotel bookings through Amex’s travel portal.
 All other purchases earn just 1 Membership Rewards Point per dollar.
 Business people who make frequent large purchases can take advantage of a 50 percent bump in earnings on eligible purchases over $5,000 — you can earn up to 1 million extra points each calendar year.

 Where the Business Platinum really shines is its perks:

 - Up to $200 in statement credits each year for incidental fees charged by a qualifying airline of your choosing.

 - One statement credit for Global Entry ($100) or TSA PreCheck ($85) application fee every four years.